currington/currington.github.io/README.md

 ## **So, What Exactly is ONEillusion™?**
 ---

-> ONEillusion is the broker that has the ability to provide its clients with consistent results and light-speed trade processing.
+> ONEillusion is the international broker, instated by the Association of Over-the-Counter Brokers® of Poland, that has the ability to provide its clients with consistent results and light-speed trade processing for Foreigners inside and Polish citizens outside of Poland alike.

 > We have a specialized, outside team of analysts providing us with data from institutions like **Goldman Sachs**, **Rothschild & Co.**, **CBH Compagnie Bancaire Helvétique**, and others.

-> To help ***our clients*** avoid losses, we have (I) created comprehensive training courses you can easily sign up for.
+> To help ***our clients*** avoid losses, we have created comprehensive training courses you can easily sign up for.

 ---